 • Investor decision usefulness: Does the element change what an investor does next?
 If the answer is no, it is filler.

-• Audit readiness: Does the element survive a state regulator examination, a CPA review, or a forensic accounting in litigation?
+• Audit readiness: Does the element survive a state regulator examination, a CPA review, or forensic accounting in litigation?

 • Litigation defensibility: If the loan goes to foreclosure or the note goes to court, is the documentation chain intact?